HRD attestation

 What is HRD Attestation?

-HRD attestation refers to the authentication of educational documents—such as degrees, diplomas, and transcripts—by the Human Resource Development (HRD) department of the state where the issuing university is located.
+HRD Attestation refers to the authentication of educational documents by the Human Resource Development department of the state in which the issuing university or institution is located.
+This attestation verifies that the certificate is genuine and issued by a recognized educational authority.

 When HRD Attestation is Needed Without Apostille

-There are specific scenarios where apostille is not accepted, making attestation including HRD a requirement.
-These include:
+There are several situations where apostille is not accepted, making HRD Attestation mandatory as part of the attestation process.
+These scenarios include:

-• Employment in the Gulf countries like UAE, Saudi Arabia, Oman, or Qatar
+• Employment in Gulf countries such as UAE, Saudi Arabia, Oman, Qatar, and Kuwait

-• Professional licensing in foreign nations that do not accept apostille
+• Professional licensing and registration in foreign countries

 Key Differences Between Apostille and Attestation